jethornton/rpi/docs/source/install-10L.rst

   sudo raspi-config

-* 3 Boot Options
+* System Options

-   * B1 Desktop / CLI
+  * Boot / Auto Login

-       * B4 Desktop Autologin Desktop GUI
+     * Desktop Autologin Desktop GUI

+Finish and Reboot

 Install the OpenBox menu configuration tool which must be ran on the Rpi4 and not from SSH